sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 **Tips**
 - Use ``echo`` to check whether you write the loop correctly or not.

+**Troubleshooting**
+- Check whether there are any typos in the commands.

 ## Environmental variable
 To show all environmental variables, type ``env``.